PearSAN: A Machine Learning Method for Inverse Design using Pearson Correlated Surrogate Annealing: Methods

 Since the advent of variational autoencoders \cite{bank_autoencoders_2021, kingma_auto-encoding_2022}, many generative models rely on extracting data features into a low-dimensional {\it latent} space $\mathcal{Z}$ with latent variables $\bm{z} \in \mathcal{Z}$ \cite{rombach_high-resolution_2022}.
 Then, the new data is sampled directly from the latent space $\mathcal{Z}$ using a conditional decoder $\hh{x} \sim p_\theta(\hh{x} \vert \bm{z})$.
 To leverage latent sampling for optimization, we express $p_\theta(\hh{x}) = \sum_{\bm{z}} p_\theta(\hh{x} \vert \bm{z})q_\phi(\bm{z}) $ with a latent sampler $q_\phi(\bm{z})$ and latent variational parameters $\phi$.
 Then, we rewrite Eq. \ref{eq:opt} as a latent optimization problem

 This splits our model $p_\theta$ into a latent optimization sampler $q_\phi$ and a decoder $p_\theta(\hh{x} \vert \bm{z})$.
-Rather than train the decoder being aware of the latent sampler's optimization distribution $q_\phi$ \cite{kudyshev_machine_2021}, which can lead to sampling an unnormalized distribution at each gradient step \cite{khoshaman_quantum_2018} and meticulous fine-tuning problems \cite{minaee_large_2024}, we train the latent sampler to produce optimal latent vectors under a pretrained ``optimization-agnostic'' decoder $p_\theta(\hh{x} \vert \bm{z})$. \footnote{In principle, one could apply PearSAN or other latent optimization techniques to any pretrained decoder if its latent space is discrete.
+Rather than training the decoder to be aware of the optimization distribution of the latent sampler $q_\phi$ \cite{kudyshev_machine_2021}, which can lead to sampling an unnormalized distribution at each gradient step \cite{khoshaman_quantum_2018} and meticulous fine-tuning problems \cite{minaee_large_2024}, we train the latent sampler to produce optimal latent vectors under a pretrained ``optimization-agnostic'' decoder $p_\theta(\hh{x} \vert \bm{z})$. \footnote{In principle, one could apply PearSAN or other latent optimization techniques to any pretrained decoder if its latent space is discrete.
 Future work will focus on the continuous case. }